What Is a Sports Scholarship?

-The National Collegiate Athletic Association (NCAA) is the largest sports’ governing body in the United States.
+The National Collegiate Athletic Association (NCAA) is the largest sports governing body in the United States.
 It has over 460,000 student-athletes, 24 different sports, and 1,200-member universities.
-The NCAA has two main focuses: 1) to ensure that all students put their studies before their sports and 2) they guarantee the fairness of competition by making sure that no student has played sports on a professional level at any time before attending College.
+The NCAA has two main focuses: 1) to ensure that all students put their studies before their sports and 2) to guarantee the fairness of competition by making sure that no student has played sports on a professional level at any time before attending college.

 The NCAA has three divisions – Division I, II, and III.
-This classification is based on a university’s sports budget, and not on the quality of the university itself.
+The classification of universities and colleges into these divisions is based on their sports budget, and not on the quality of the university itself.
 For example, the University of Alabama, known for its all-conquering football team, is a Division I university, while the Massachusetts Institute of Technology (MIT) is a Division III university, as it prioritizes academic spending over athletic investment.

-The NAIA, on the other hand, has only one division for all sports except basketball.
-This is mainly due to size and has far fewer universities than the NCAA.
+The NAIA, on the other hand, has only one division for all sports except basketball, for which there are two divisions.
+This is mainly due to size, as it has far fewer member universities than the NCAA.
 Competition is no less fierce, as these are often private universities with exceptional facilities.

 The NJCAA has three sports divisions.
-Many of these colleges focus on producing students to transfer into four-year universities upon graduating, while others focus on functioning as a finishing school.
+Many of these colleges focus on producing students who have the ability to transfer into four-year universities upon graduating, while others focus on functioning as a finishing school.
 It’s essential to make sure your junior college degree is accepted at NAIA and NCAA universities.